-While dyslexia is known to run in families, the role of genetics in dyslexia is still being determined.
-Here is a quick look at some of the genes thought to be involved in dyslexia, which affects around 10% of the population.
+Dyslexia is known to run in families however genetics’ role in dyslexia is still being determined.
+Take a quick look at some of the genes thought to be involved in dyslexia, affecting around 10% of the population.

 Genes Involved in Dyslexia:

-DCDC2 gene – from Genetics Home Reference “This gene encodes a doublecortin domain-containing family member.
-The doublecortin domain has been demonstrated to bind tubulin and enhance microtubule polymerization.
-This family member is thought to function in neuronal migration where it may affect the signaling of primary cilia.
-Mutations in this gene have been associated with reading disability (RD) type 2, also referred to as developmental dyslexia.”
+From the Genetics Home Reference “This gene encodes a doublecortin domain-containing family member.
+The doublecortin domain has demonstrated to bind tubulin and enhance microtubule polymerization.
+This family member seems to function in neuronal migration where it may affect the signaling of primary cilia.
+Mutations in this gene have associations to reading disability (RD) type 2, also referred to as developmental dyslexia.”

 More to read:

 Recent studies have looked into the differences between the types of dyslexia caused by these two genes.
 A study from April 2016, Knockdown of Dyslexia-Gene Ccd2 Interferes with Speech Sound Discrimination in Continuous Streams, gives details on the differences.

 Visual motion discrimination has been linked to DCDC2 polymorphisms.